go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `GITEA_PREFIX_RAW`, which contains the current URL prefix in the `raw` path tree.
 To be used as prefix for image paths.

 ## Time (`time`)

 - `FORMAT`: Time format to diplay on UI. i.e. RFC1123 or 2006-01-02 15:04:05
 - `DEFAULT_UI_LOCATION`: Default location of time on the UI, so that we can display correct user's time on UI. i.e. Shanghai/Asia

+## Migraions (`migration`)

+- `WHITELISTED_DOMAINS`: ****: Domains whitelist for migrating repositories, default is blank.
+It means everything will be allowed.
+Multiple domains could be separated by commas.
+- `BLACKLISTED_DOMAINS`: ****: Domains blacklist for migrating repositories, default is blank.
+Multiple domains could be separated by commas.
+When `WHITELISTED_DOMAINS` is not blank, this option will be ignored.

 ## Other (`other`)